iron-software/IronPdfNode.Examples/examples/pdf-page-orientation/README.md

 ***Based on <https://ironpdf.com/examples/pdf-page-orientation/>***

-Page orientation and rotation are often mistaken for one another, especially when considering a 90-degree rotation similar to landscape orientation.
+Sometimes, there may be confusion between page orientation and page rotation, especially when considering a 90-degree rotation and the landscape setting for orientation.

-Page orientation determines the baseline layout of a page, which can be either vertical (portrait) or horizontal (landscape).
+Page orientation is the initial setup of a page that determines if it's laid out vertically (portrait) or horizontally (landscape).

-Conversely, page rotation adjusts the angle at which a page is displayed.
-This feature is handy for aligning content properly or catering to specific viewing requirements.
-Common rotation angles include 90, 180, and 270 degrees.
+Conversely, page rotation involves altering the page’s angle, which can shift the orientation as required.
+This adjustment is particularly useful for aligning content properly or to suit specific viewing needs.
+Typically, page angles are adjusted to 90, 180, or 270 degrees.

-For more details on how to set page orientation when rendering PDFs, check out [IronPDF's guide on setting page orientation](https://ironpdf.com/nodejs/examples/pdf-page-orientation/).
-It's important to note, however, that once a PDF is created, its orientation cannot be altered.
-On the other hand, you can rotate an existing PDF document at any time, but this adjustment cannot be made during the PDF rendering stage.
+You can explore more about how to adjust page orientation during the PDF generation phase by consulting [IronPDF's comprehensive guide on page orientation](https://ironpdf.com/nodejs/examples/pdf-page-orientation/).
+It's important to note, however, that while you cannot change the page orientation of an already existing PDF, you can apply rotation to it.
+Unlike orientation, rotation does not allow adjustments during the document creation process.